-- there shall be at least one polling station at a place within the boundaries of the constituency concerned; - (ii) no polling station shall be established as a polling station for more than one constituency. - (3) A constituency registrar may provide for mobile polling stations that can be moved from place to place in his constituency. - (4) Additional polling stations may be established or provided for in terms of this section at any time, whether before or after the commencement of the poll. - (5) A constituency registrar- - (a) shall cause a notice of- - the places at which fixed polling stations are to be established; and

-- (ii) the hours during which the fixed polling stations will be open; - to be published on each day during the polling period in a newspaper circulating in the constituency concerned and in such other manner as he thinks fit; and - (b) may make known, in such manner as he thinks fit, the places to be visited by a mobile polling station during the polling period.
+- (i) there shall be at least one polling station at a place within the boundaries of the constituency concerned: - (ii) no polling station shall be established as a polling station for more than one constituency. - (3) A constituency registrar may provide for mobile polling stations that can be moved from place to place in his constituency. - (4) Additional polling stations may be established or provided for in terms of this section at any time, whether before or after the commencement of the poll. - (5) A constituency registraf- - (a) shall cause a notice of- - (i) the places at which fixed polling stations are to be established; and - (ii) the hours during which the fixed polling stations will be open: - to be published on each day during the polling period in a newspaper circulating in the constituency concerned and in such other manner as the constituency registrar thinks fit; and - (b) may make known, in such manner as he thinks fit, the places to be visited by a mobile polling station during the polling period.

-52 Provision of requisites and officers for purpose of poll
+Provision of requisites and officers for purposes of poil.

-- (1) For any election the constituency registrar shall arrange for the obtaining of voting compartments and ballot boxes and shall provide papers, including ballot papers, instruments for marking ballot papers with the official mark, seals and other necessary things and shall do such other acts and things and make such arrangements to facilitate the taking of the poll as he may consider advisable for effectively conducting the election, and the expenditure incurred upon all such acts and things shall be charged upon and paid out of the Consolidated Revenue Fund. - (2) The constituency registrar- - (a) shall appoint sufficient presiding officers, polling officers and counting officers for the purposes of the poll; and - (b) may appoint a polling officer to act as presiding officer during such periods as the presiding officer is absent from the polling station.
+- 44. (1) For any election the constituency registrar shall arrange for the obtaining of voting compartments and ballot boxes and shall provide papers, including ballot papers, instruments for marking ballot papers with the official mark, seals and other necessary things and shall do such other acts and things and make such arrangements to facilitate the taking of the poll as he may deem advisable for effectively conducting the election, and the expenditure incurred upon all such acts and things shall be charged upon and paid out of the Consolidated Revenue Fund. - (2) The constituency registrar- - (a) shall appoint sufficient presiding officers, polling officers and counting officers for the purposes of the poll; and